rothsandro/google-fonts-preview/README.md

 # Google Font Previews

-A script to generate preview images for [Google Fonts](https://fonts.google.com).
+A script to generate preview images of [Google Fonts](https://fonts.google.com).

 The generated preview images are available for download in the [Release section](https://github.com/rothsandro/google-fonts-preview/releases).
 Or follow the instructions below to generate the preview images yourself.